International Study of Gay Couples Reports no Transmissions from an HIV-positive Partner on Treatment

 As a result of condom-less anal sex, only 0.9% where the partner had the HIV infection had a detectable load and this only raised to 1.7% for those on antiretroviral therapy for six months.
 It should also be noted that no transmissions of HIV happened during this time amongst all the men.

 Based on the study conducted in a clinic in Thailand, Presenter Andrew Grulich said that 40% of the men who entered were not having antiretroviral therapy at that time.
 They immediately started it up which resulted in them being virally suppressed very quickly.
 While they were still detectable, most were very good at ensuring they wore condoms and took other precautions which dramatically reduced the number of unprotected sex.

 In regards to the PARTNER study, there was not much more condom-less sex but ten unlinked STD’s was detected in the men during this time.
 It is thought this is because 24% took pre-exposure prophylaxis (PrEP) during the Opposites Attract study.
 They were doing this in an apparent attempt to protect against infections with sexual partners outside of their main relationship.

 Director of the US National Institute for Allergies and Infectious Diseases said that scientists don’t like to say the word never, even if risk is low.
-However, he says that for those who are undergoing treatment for HIV and have an undetectable load, the risk is almost zero.
+However, he says that for those who are undergoing treatment for HIV and have an undetectable load, the risk is close to zero.

 Executive Director of the UNAIDS facility said that HIV is falling in many cities (such as So Paulo, Nairobi and San Francisco) where patients are undergoing therapy but are not thought to be infectious.